Reykjavík with its population of 200 000 inhabitants is the capital and largest city of Iceland.

 Austurvöllur Park is the only part of the city that should be avoided at night since it is a popular place for drunk people.

 Another danger is natural disasters risk since numerous volcanoes are active here.

 Do not hesitate to visit this amazing city, since there is nothing to discourage you.

-- Weather - The weather changes all the time and one of the biggest surprises in Iceland is that the weather can change quickly and cause hazards, so tourists should pay attention to forecasts and road conditions, especially if they are traveling in the winter.
+The weather changes all the time and one of the biggest surprises in Iceland is that the weather can change quickly and cause hazards, so tourists should pay attention to forecasts and road conditions, especially if they are traveling in the winter.
 The temperatures are not very high in the summer, but they do not go much below zero during winter.
-January is the coldest month with some snow, but summer is the best season to visit Reykjavik.
+January is the coldest month with some snow, but summer is the best season to visit Reykjavík.

-- Airports - There are two main airports in Iceland and they are the Reykjavik Airport and the Keflavik International Airport.
-Keflavík International Airport is located 50 km southwest of Reykjavik, in the town of Keflavík and it operates with the international airlines.
+There are two main airports in Iceland and they are the Reykjavík Airport and the Keflavik International Airport.
+Keflavík International Airport is located 50 km southwest of Reykjavík, in the town of Keflavík and it operates with international airlines.

-- Travel Insurance - If you have decided that you are going to travel to Reykjavik, make sure that you got travel insurance in case of medical problems, theft and loss of personal items.
+If you have decided that you are going to travel to Reykjavík, make sure that you got travel insurance in case of medical problems, theft, and loss of personal items.